CENTER FOR LAW AND INTELLECTUAL PROPERTY (CLIP)

 Service is a core value of Texas A&M University.
 At the School of Law, our graduation requirement of 30 hours of pro bono legal work reinforces this value.

-CLIP allows you to engage in community outreach through our Need to Know workshops and a one-of-its-kind Spring Break Service Week in Santa Fe, New Mexico, and summer Art and Cultural Heritage Law field trip to Santa Chiara, Italy.
+CLIP allows you to engage in community outreach through our Need to Know workshops, a one-of-its-kind Spring Break Service Week in Santa Fe, New Mexico, and summer Art and Cultural Heritage Law field trip to Santa Chiara, Italy.
 Students participating in these programs will have opportunities to give presentations regarding IP law to underserved segments of the community.

 In addition, you may have the opportunity to participate in regional and national trial and moot court competitions to hone your analytical and advocacy skills.
 Recent competitions have included: